carlosgrinan/reviews-insights/README.md

-# Integration of OpenAI API with multiple Google platforms for generating customer feedback insights
+# Integration of OpenAI API with multiple Google APIs for generating customer feedback insights

-The objective of this project is to develop an AI-powered module integrated into an ERP-CRM system (to be determined) that provides a short summary on customer feedback.
+The objective of this project is to develop an Odoo module that provides AI-powered short summaries on customer feedback.

 ## Tools

-- To obtain customer feedback, various Google platforms' APIs will be used:
+- To obtain customer feedback, various Google APIs will be used:
   - **Business Profile APIs**: to obtain customer reviews from *Google Maps* and *Google Search*.
   - **[Places API](https://developers.google.com/maps/documentation/places/web-service/overview)**: to obtain customer reviews from *Google Maps*.
   - **Gmail API**: to obtain customer emails, such as support requests, from *Gmail*.